Watch this video to learn more about the 30-60-90 Day Plan Template for Managers:

 The final actions for days 60-90 involve building on the trust and relationship that you have developed during the previous months.
-You must get buy-in from the team around the top 10 goals and also receive approval from supervisors for any additional resources that you will need to accomplish these goals.
-This buy-in from from the team and those you reports to is one of the reasons that it is important to make those two small changes, start building relationships right away and get as much information as possible.
+You must get buy-in from the team around the top 10 goals, and also receive approval from supervisors for any additional resources that you will need to accomplish these goals.
+This buy-in from the team and those you report to is one of the reasons that it is important to make those two small changes, start building relationships right away and get as much information as possible.

 Notes and Other Resources

 The notes and resources quadrant is designed to hold all the helpful information that your find during these ninety days.
 Create items for each team member and document information in the notes section.
 In addition, the SWOT and Impact Matrix analyses can be nested in this quadrant.
 Put simply, this quadrant is where all the information that will inform your strategy moving forward is curated.

 While you, as a new manager, have your job cut out for you and plenty of pressure as you set out making changes and developing a successful strategy, the 30-60-90 Day Plan Template can help them make the most of your introductory period so that you can make as much positive impact as possible in this new role.